Resiliency & Mental Health Resources

-The mental health of Florida’s students and families is a top priority of the Florida Department of Education.
-Mental illness robs students of their ability to reach their full potential and we are actively working to combat this horrible disease.
-Thanks to the leadership of Governor Ron DeSantis and First Lady Casey DeSantis, Florida is on the forefront of mental health outreach to ensure all our students have the necessary tools to see them through life’s successes and challenges.
+Building resiliency for Florida’s students and families is a top priority of the Florida Department of Education (FDOE).
+Thanks to the leadership of Governor Ron DeSantis and First Lady Casey DeSantis, Florida is on the forefront to ensure all students have the necessary skills and resources to see them through life’s successes and challenges.

-Florida recognizes the critical need to address mental health issues by continually investing resources to increase mental health funding available to schools and providers.
+Florida recognizes the critical need to address mental health concerns by continually investing resources to increase mental health funding available to schools and providers.

-Year-over-year increases in the Florida Education Finance Program (FEFP) for the district Mental Health Assistance program:
+Year-over-year increases in the Florida Education Finance Program (FEFP) for the district Mental Health Assistance (MHAA) program:

 - 2019-2020 school year: $75 million;